rlhardrock/rlhardrock/README.md

 - 👋 Hi, I’m @rlhardrock  and you can call me  Louisk Rex!
 - 👀 I’m interested in Data World !
 Engineer, Science, Analytics, Management !
-- 🌱 I’m currently learning PHP (Laravel), JS (React), Python ....
-SQL and others!
+- 🌱 I’m currently learning Java (Spring Boot), PHP (Laravel), JS (React), Python ....
 - 💞️ I’m looking to collaborate on Owls Football ! this is not a software
+- 🌱 SQL is the best of the world !
 - 📫 How to reach me! wait a moment not yet

 <!---